serverhorror/brain/notes/misc.programming-sucks.md

 >
 > Composed on the 27th of April in the year 2014, at 12:52 PM.
 It was Sunday.
 >
-> Every friend I have with a job that involves picking up something heavier than a laptop more than twice a week eventually finds a way to slip something like this into conversation: “Bro,[1](#footnote1)[\[1\]](#fp1) you don’t work hard.
+> Every friend I have with a job that involves picking up something heavier than a laptop more than twice a week eventually finds a way to slip something like this into conversation: “Bro, you don’t work hard.
 I just worked a 4700-hour week digging a tunnel under Mordor with a screwdriver.”
 >
 > They have a point.
 Mordor sucks, and it’s certainly more physically taxing to dig a tunnel than poke at a keyboard unless you’re an ant.
 But, for the sake of the argument, can we agree that stress and insanity are bad things?
 Awesome.
 Welcome to programming.
 >